AdamAdham/Git/README.md

 **Code**: do on vs code/github

 ## Notes
-when working on a branch every once in a while merge master to not get too far behind to not make the merge hard
+When working on a branch every once in a while merge master to not get too far behind to not make the merge hard